reactjs/react.dev/content/docs/context.md

 All Consumers that are descendants of a Provider will re-render whenever the Provider's `value` prop changes.
 The propagation from Provider to its descendant Consumers is not subject to the `shouldComponentUpdate` method, so the Consumer is updated even when an ancestor component bails out of the update.

 What this means is that Components which are not descendents of a Consumer but have Consumers in their render functions get updated with new values, but do not actually re-render.
-Components which have Consumer as their ascendent will re-render whenver the Providers value changes.
+Components which have Consumer as their ascendent will re-render whenever the Providers value changes.

 Changes are determined by comparing the new and old values using the same algorithm as [`Object.is`](//developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#Description).